 It is illegal to abandon the non-trophy parts of a game animal legally killed.

-Roadkilled furbearers may only be collected by those with a furbearer license; big game roadkill my not be collected by anyone, including licensed hunters; unprotected animals like coyotes, skunks, nutria, opossum, badger, porcupine, and weasel may be collected by anyone.
+Roadkilled furbearers may only be collected by those with a furbearer license; big game roadkill may not be collected by anyone, including licensed hunters, until a new law goes into effect by 2019; unprotected animals like coyotes, skunks, nutria, opossum, badger, porcupine, and weasel may be collected by anyone.

 |Pennsylvania||It is illegal to sell any fur, skin or hair of a domestic dog or cat (does not include hair naturally shed or removed through grooming); it is illegal to sell, buy or barter for shed antlers; it is illegal to import certain wildlife parts from out of the state without a permit.||Pennsylvania Game Commission; Relevant laws; more relevant laws; dog and cat product act; information on importing restricted wildlife parts and permits; brief information on deer roadkill; emails regarding roadkill collection

 Roadkill deer may be collected with a permit, for food only, and antlers may not be collected.

 |Rhode Island||n/a||Rhode Island Divion of Fish and Wildlife; Fish and wildlife regulations; fur buyer permit information; hunting and trapping regulations

 Roadkilled furbearers may be collected with a license.